Journal of Aboriginal Economic Development

 - Reviews of Current Books and Literature

-JAED Call for Papers - Volume 11, Issue 2
+JAED Call for Papers - Volume 14, Issue 1 and Volume 14, Issue 2

-Published jointly by the Council for the Advancement of Native Development Officers (Cando) and Captus Press, the Journal of Aboriginal Economic Development (JAED) is a peer-reviewed journal for practitioners and scholars working and researching in areas relevant to Aboriginal economic development.
-Published yearly, the Journal is a unique resource for anyone interested in Aboriginal community economic development.
-Its intent is to explore ideas and build knowledge in the field of Aboriginal economic development theory and practice.
+Published by the Council for the Advancement of Native Development Officers (Cando), the Journal of Aboriginal Economic Development (JAED) is an open-access journal published bi-annually, and is a unique resource for anyone interested in Indigenous community economic development.
+Its intent is to explore ideas and build knowledge in the field of Indigenous economic development theory and practice.
 The journal prefers a broad interpretation of research and knowledge and encourages a wide variety of contributions in this area.
+We want to know what people are doing, what is working, what is not working, and why.

-Volume 11, Issue 2 of JAED will be published in fall 2019 in preparation for the Cando 26th Annual National Conference & AGM to be held in gatineau, Quebec.
+Volume 14, Issue 1 of JAED will be published in Spring 2024 in preparation for the Cando 30th Annual National Conference & AGM.
+Volume 14 Issue 2 will be published in Winter 2024.

 Previous JAED Issues